Eastern front of the Russo-Ukrainian war (2022–present): April 2022

-May–August 2022
+First Ukrainian Kharkiv counteroffensive and the recapture of Mariupol and Sievierodonetsk (May–September 2022)

+On 30 April, Ukraine launched a large-scale counter-offensive at Kharkiv, retaking the city's suburbs and several more towns over the following days.

 By 4 May, Russian forces had been pushed back to such a distance that most of their artillery could no longer strike Kharkiv.
 Meanwhile, Russian and DPR/LPR separatist forces continued to attempt to break through Ukrainian defenses at Izium and the Donetsk-Luhansk frontline.
+On 6 May, the ISW described a Ukrainian counteroffensive "along a broad arc" near Kharkiv, reporting that Ukraine had recaptured "several villages," including Tsyrkuny, Peremoha and part of Cherkaski Tyshky.
+The ISW also reported that Ukraine "may successfully push Russian forces out of artillery range in Kharkiv in the coming days."

 On 7 May, Russian forces destroyed several bridges in an attempt to slow down the Ukrainian counter-offensive at Kharkiv.
 On the same day, Russia and separatist troops also captured Popasna.
-Following the capture of Popasna, Russia begin attempting to encircle Sievierodonetsk.
+Following the capture of Popasna, Russia began attempting to encircle Sievierodonetsk.

+On 7 May, it was reported that Ukrainian forces had successfully pushed back Russian forces stationed around Kharkiv, with the city getting further out of range for Russian forces.
+The same day, Ukrainian forces also reported retaking five villages northeast of Kharkiv.
+Quoting a Ukrainian official, The New York Times said that the battle for Kharkiv was not over, but that at the moment, Ukraine was dominating, and that Russian troops were destroying bridges as they were retreating.
+On 11 May, Ukrainian forces claimed to have recaptured four settlements.
+The counteroffensive had the potential to bring Ukrainian forces within several kilometers of the Russian border.

 On 10 May, Ukraine made further gains on the Kharkiv front, forcing Russia to redeploy forces from the Izium front to the north.

 In addition, Ukrainian artillery destroyed an entire Russian battalion tactical group attempting a river crossing in the battle of the Siverskyi Donets.
 Meanwhile, Russia and the DPR attempted to cement their occupation in eastern Ukraine through political and economic means, likely in an attempt to integrate these areas into the existing separatist republics or establish new ones.
 On the other side, Ukrainian civilians began organizing resistance movements.
 As Ukrainian forces retook territory around Kharkiv, local civilian collaborators fled to Russia.